tonusp/NaNo2016/A_Book_of_Changes.md

 It was as he was standing on the inner ring road, waiting to brave the constant flow of traffic and set off down Adalbertsteinweg, that he suddenly thought, I don't have to walk!
 No doubt Herr Doktor Leibniz, if it *is* he steering, has forgotten about railways.
 And he turned right, making for the Hauptbahnhof.

-NOn the way, he suddenly knew where he was to go.
+On the way, he suddenly knew where he was to go.
 It was in search of another place connected to their heart language.

 # Chapter Twelve     Esperanto Stadt